DrThomasAger/smile/README.md

 For example, in the quick start prompt the section that defines the format of the response is labelled `[: Response Language Definition [=`.

 This defines the way that the model will respond.
+It tells the model to follow these format instructions rigidly `[:` and exactly `[=`.

 It is ended with `] End format =]`.
+The word `End` is often used as an additional word to the name inside of section endings to more clearly delineate the ending of a section.

 # Why (: Smile?